How to Check Transmission Fluid When Hot or Cold (5 Easy Steps)

 Kevin

-15 thoughts on “How to Check Transmission Fluid When Hot or Cold (5 Easy Steps)”
+16 thoughts on “Should You Check Transmission Fluid When Hot or Cold?
+(It Matters)”

 1. I have a 2002 Buick LeSabre transmission oil recommends Havoline dextron 3 but I cannot find that brand I found Valvoline Dex 3 will that work okay